The Best Family Night Activities to Try!

 We like to rotate stations with different coloring utensils (colored pencils, crayons, paints, etc).

 Do a few easy and cheap science experiments together!
 Baking soda and vinegar is always a winning combo!
-This post about science projects has lots of great ideas!
+This post about science projects has lots of creative ideas!

 11. BACKWARDS DAY